moleculerjs/site/source/0.12/docs/logger.md

 broker.logger.warn("Warn message");
 broker.logger.error("Error message");
 ```
-Output:
+**Output:**
 ```
 WARN dev-pc: Warn message
 ERROR dev-pc: Error message
 ```

 ## External loggers
 You can use external loggers with Moleculer.
 In this case you can set a creator function to `logger`.
-The ServiceBroker will call it when a new module request a new logger instance.
+The ServiceBroker will call it when a new module inherits a new logger instance.

 ### **[Pino](http://getpino.io/)**
 ```js